AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ---
-title: Integrating Dynamic Media Viewers with Adobe Analytics and Adobe Launch
+title: Integrating Dynamic Media Viewers with Adobe Analytics and Experience Platform Launch
-description: The Dynamic Media Viewers extension for Adobe Launch, along with the release of Dynamic Media Viewers 5.13, lets customers of Dynamic Media, Adobe Analytics, and Adobe Launch use events and data specific for the Dynamic Media Viewers in their Adobe Launch configuration.
+description: The Dynamic Media Viewers extension for Experience Platform Launch, along with the release of Dynamic Media Viewers 5.13, lets customers of Dynamic Media, Adobe Analytics, and Experience Platform Launch use events and data specific for the Dynamic Media Viewers in their Experience Platform Launch configuration.
-uuid: d218ee1c-cd2c-40c3-a3d4-b95719ae8e98
 contentOwner: Rick Brough
 topic-tags: dynamic-media
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS
 content-type: reference
-discoiquuid: f4051767-182e-4cfd-9dfc-8f516378e0b6
 docset: aem65

 ---

-# Integrating Dynamic Media Viewers with Adobe Analytics and Adobe Launch {#integrating-dynamic-media-viewers-with-adobe-analytics-and-adobe-launch}
+# Integrating Dynamic Media Viewers with Adobe Analytics and Experience Platform Launch {#integrating-dynamic-media-viewers-with-adobe-analytics-and-adobe-launch}

-## What is Dynamic Media Viewers integration with Adobe Analytics and Adobe Launch? {#what-is-dynamic-media-viewers-integration-with-adobe-analytics-and-adobe-launch}
+## What is Dynamic Media Viewers integration with Adobe Analytics and Experience Platform Launch? {#what-is-dynamic-media-viewers-integration-with-adobe-analytics-and-adobe-launch}

-The new *Dynamic Media Viewers* extension for Adobe Launch, along with the recent release of Dynamic Media Viewers 5.13, lets customers of Dynamic Media, Adobe Analytics, and Adobe Launch to use events and data specific for the Dynamic Media Viewers in their Adobe Launch configuration.
+The new *Dynamic Media Viewers* extension for Experience Platform Launch, along with the recent release of Dynamic Media Viewers 5.13, lets customers of Dynamic Media, Adobe Analytics, and Experience Platform Launch to use events and data specific for the Dynamic Media Viewers in their Experience Platform Launch configuration.

 This integration means that you can track usage of Dynamic Media Viewers on your website with Adobe Analytics.
 At the same time, you can use the events and data exposed by the viewers with any other Launch extension that comes from Adobe or a third-party.